draialexis/AD_MongoDB/README.md

 <details><summary>🏫 If you are the corrector</summary>

+The database should already be populated with the sample dataset.

-Please navigate to the root of this project in a terminal and run the provided `load_data.sh` script.
+However, if you want to reload that dataset, please navigate to the root of this project in a terminal and run the provided `load_data.sh` script.

 If the script wasn't provided, that was a mistake.
 Sorry.
 Please request them to the owner of this repo, or follow the alternate procedure below.

 </details>